adamaditamaa/adamaditamaa/README.md

-### Hi Iam Adam Aditama
+### Hi I'm Adam Aditama

-Im currently working on MNC OTT Network Vision+ as Data Analyst, i really enjoy to learning all about Data Science. im proficient in Data Processing, Data Warehousing and Build Automation about Data.
+I'm currently working on MNC OTT Network Vision+ as Data Analyst, i really enjoy to learning all about Data Science. im proficient in Data Processing, Data Warehousing and Build Automation about Data.
 As well as scripting Languages, including Python and SQL.

 ### My Skills